kierenAW/conda_environments_for_data_science/README.md

 - torchvision 0.2.2 does not support pillow 7+ due to removal of PILLOW_VERSION.
 See [Github Issue](https://github.com/pytorch/vision/issues/1712)

 ## Enviroments

 ### E038
-Created from scrach to provide fastai 2.4 and fastbook Using channels:
+Created from scratch to provide fastai 2.4 and fastbook Using channels:
 1. pytorch
 1. conda-forge